Psychology Degrees, Schools, and Careers in Colorado

 Although these are already plenty, you have even more options if you are interested in a psychology degree in the state of Colorado.
 Some popular choices include Walden University, Capella University, and the Adler School of Professional Psychology; these schools offer both undergraduate and graduate degrees online, and they are open to students who live all over the United States.
 In addition, there are many other online psychology schools to which you have access in this state, and you should do the appropriate legwork in order to find the one that is best suited to your particular career goals.

 Career Opportunities for Psychologists in Colorado

 In addition, employment in the field of psychology is projected to grow quite a bit more in the coming years.
-It is estimated that the growth of employment of clinical, school, and counseling psychologists is going to grow 20 percent between 2010 and 2020.
-Although the employment of these psychologists in the United States as a whole is higher than this, at 22 percent, the 14 percent in the state of Colorado still equates to 490 more psychologists in the state by 2018.
-Additionally, there is to be an average of 100 jobs opening up every year.
+It is estimated that of employment of clinical and counseling psychologists is going to grow 21% by 2030.
+Nationally, employment in this field is projected to grow by 10%.
+Additionally, there is to be an average of 320 jobs opening up every year.
 Colorado is thus a very promising location in which to pursue a thriving, successful career in the field of psychology.